nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 ## Exit GadgetCLI

 GadgetCLI simply opens a window using your host computer's terminal application.
+To exit first stop the running application:
+`stop`

+Then, exit Gadget:

-To exit type `exit` and close window.
+`exit` and close window.